Transition Notebook Overview

 This list is a work in progress, so please be sure to keep it current and add items as you think of them.

-Please report any errors, omissions, or expired links to: clay.ritter@libraries.idaho.gov
+Please report any errors, omissions, or expired links to Public Library Consultant Clay Ritter at clay.ritter@libraries.idaho.gov.

 The ICfL

-This section contain information about the Idaho Commission for Libraries (ICfL), its services and its programs.
+This section contains information about the Idaho Commission for Libraries (ICfL), its services, and its programs.

-A. Idaho’s libraries are served by the ICfL’s Public Library Consultant Clay Ritter.
-ICfL Public Library Consultants provide consulting services for library development, operations, and support, including library law, open meeting law, trustee issues, trustee orientation, policy formation, best practices, strategic planning, succession planning, and library districting.
+Idaho’s libraries are served by ICfL Public Library Consultant Clay Ritter.
+ICfL public library consultants provide consulting services for library development, operations, and support, including library law, open meetings law, trustee issues, trustee orientation, policy formation, best practices, strategic planning, succession planning, and library districting.

-A. The Idaho Library Association (ILA) is a non-governmental professional organization whose membership is made up of library staff and administrators, library trustees and friends, volunteers, and those who wish to support the advancement of libraries in Idaho.
+The Idaho Library Association (ILA) is a non-governmental professional organization.
+Its membership is made up of library staff and administrators, library trustees and friends, volunteers, and those who wish to support the advancement of libraries in Idaho.
 The ILA’s work is funded through member dues, contributions, and its annual conference.
-Found in 1915, the Association’s activities have varied over the years, but its central focus has always been to support the role of Idaho libraries.
-For more information on the Idaho Library Association, click here.
+Founded in 1915, the ILA’s activities have varied over the years, but its central focus has always been to support the role of Idaho libraries.

 ICfL Services and Programs Provided to Idaho Libraries